Encrypted Messaging for Anarchists

 "Cwtch contact to contact chat is fully peer to peer, which means if one peer is offline, you cannot chat, and there is no mechanism for multiple people to chat.
 To support group chat (and offline delivery) we have created untrusted Cwtch servers which can host messages for a group. [...] the server has no way to know what messages for what groups it might be holding, or who is accessing it."

+Cwtch servers enable group communication through untrusted infrastructure — these servers are "untrusted" because the protocol is designed to be secure against a malicious Cwtch server.
 Once the server exists, contacts can be invited to use it.
 For asynchronous direct messaging, create a group chat with only two people.

-Any Cwtch user can turn the app on their phone or computer into an untrusted server to host a group chat, though this is best for temporary needs like an event or short-term coordination, as the device must remain powered on for it to work.
+Any Cwtch user can turn the app on their phone or computer into a server to host a group chat, though this is best for temporary needs like an event or short-term coordination, as the device must remain powered on for it to work.
 Fortunately, Anarchy Planet runs a public server that is suitable for long-term groups.

 Asynchronous conversations on Cwtch need to be started from a synchronous conversation — in other words, you need to be online at the same time as your contact to invite them to a group, and then you no longer need to be online at the same time.
 This "first contact" dynamic is not unique to Cwtch, but is present in all peer-to-peer applications.
 In the future, Cwtch plans to improve this with hybrid groups.
 Until hybrid groups are implemented, you will need to establish your asynchronous Cwtch conversations by using a second channel to set a time when you will both be online.